glic3rinu/passlib/docs/password_hash_api.rst

 .. todo::

-    could change these to be required if the appropriate setting kwd is used.
+    Consider making these attributes required for all hashes which support the appropriate :attr:`settings` keyword.

 Rounds Information
 ------------------